 SLA members span the breadth of the information industry, from traditional librarians to taxonomists, data scientists to competitive intelligence specialists, and knowledge managers to research directors.
 What began as a profession that collected and managed information for business organizations has evolved to provide a growing suite of services that help organizations assess their environments, analyze available intelligence, and make informed decisions.

-Join SLA and continue to innovate, develop, and lead in the information field.
+Membership in SLA positions you to innovate, develop, and lead in the library and information field.
 Following are just a few of the many ways SLA membership can enhance your career and your value:

-- Grow your professional credentials and skills on your time with SLA’s On-Demand Learning, free hangouts, and free round tables conveniently available and waiting for you
+- Grow your professional credentials and skills on your time with SLA’s On-Demand Learning, free hangouts, and free round tables, conveniently available and waiting for you.

-- Create rewarding professional relationships at local community meetings and events and discipline-specific programs and at the SLA Annual Conference;
+- Create rewarding professional relationships at local community meetings and events and discipline-specific programs and at the SLA Annual Conference.

-- Network, ask questions and get answers, share ideas and expertise, and build and strengthen professional relationships through SLA’s online community SLA Connect
+- Network, ask questions and get answers, share ideas and expertise, and build and strengthen professional relationships through SLA’s online community, SLA Connect.

 - Stay abreast of industry issues and developments through SLA’s weekly e-newsletter, Information Insights, and our social media channels